-- Determine a baseline budget and build from there.
-While we all understand the importance of living beneath our means, few people take the time to build a monthly budget—let alone stick to one.
+We all understand the importance of living below our means, but very few people take the time to build a monthly budget, let alone stick to one.
 For millennials who do, however, the benefits can add up quickly.
-This is especially true if, as your salary grows over time, you are able to bank or invest the difference.
+This is especially true if, as your salary grows over time, you can bank or invest the difference.

-- Use social media wisely.
-Social media—which is popular among millennials—can be an excellent source of financial information.
+Social media can be an excellent source of financial information.
 Unfortunately, it can also be a tremendous source of misleading information.
 Make sure that any sources you follow are credible, and use your social network to vet any financial services or advisors you may be considering.

-While millennials like you may have gotten off to a slow start—through no fault of your own—there's still plenty of time to put a sound financial strategy in place.
+Millennials may have gotten off to a slow start through no fault of their own.
+But there's still plenty of time to put a sound financial strategy in place.
 If you would like more information about any of the topics covered, just let us know, and a New York Life agent will be happy to help.